arorarshi/arorarshi/content/authors/admin/_index.md

 ---

- I am a statistician with strong programming skills in R, Perl and shell, and a formal training in Computational Biology.
-I work at Memorial Sloan Kettering Cancer Center as a Biostatistician and dabble in Cancer Genomics.
-A typical day involves coming up with simple yet compelling data analysis to answer critical biological questions.
+I am a thoughtful genomics data scientist statistician with strong programming skills in R and Python, and a formal training in both Computational Biology and Biostatistics.
+Currently, I work as a Principal Scientist at Incyte deploying ML models to mine for novel drug targets and making my work more accessible via data visualization and Shiny and FlexDashboard apps.
+Previously, I worked at Memorial Sloan Kettering Cancer Center and focused on methodological work in the field of Cancer Genomics.

-The right hemisphere of my brain is into ceramics, painting and DIY crafts.
+The right hemisphere of my brain is into ceramics, painting, DIY crafts and biking.
+I am a minimalist and on a personal mission to reduce what goes in my trashbin.
 I also co-host a podcast on Computational Biology called [Computationally Yours](https://computationallyyours.netlify.app/)!